ralph-uy-aes/homelab/university-resources/ICS-451-data-networks/lecture_13.md

 - Layer 1 has no error checking because its just responsible for transferring the data
 - Datalink layer is responsible for access to the medium
     - The Logic Link Control is responsible for error checking
-- Layer 3 has error checking too, but for basic detection like bad packets rather tha full correction
+- Layer 3 has error checking too, but for basic detection like bad packets rather than full correction
 - Layer 4 has TCP checksum, so there is error checking

 #### Media Access Control (Datalink Sublayer)